KasparEtter/ef1p/README.md

 - `icon`: The name of the [Font Awesome](https://fontawesome.com) icon used in the navigation without the `fa-` prefix.
 - `title`: The title of the article as used at the top of the article and in the navigation.
+- `script`: The name of the script to be included from `/assets/scripts/internal/{{script}}.min.js`.
 - `category`: The name of the [category](_data/categories.yml) to which the article belongs.
+- `author`: The author of the article so that this information is included in timestamps of the file.
 - `published`: The date when the article was first published as YYYY-MM-DD.
   Omit this variable if the article shall not yet be added to the navigation.
 - `modified`: The date when the article was last modified as YYYY-MM-DD.